kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * erinnern... - to remember (Erinnernst du dich an mich? - Do you remember me?)

 * Es sieht aus als ob... - It looks as if (Es sieht aus als ob das Hemd zu klein ist. - It looks as if the shirt is too small.)

+* erwarten ... - to expect (Sie erwartet, dass der Film gut ist. - She expects that the film is good.)